raspiblitz/raspiblitz-docs/docs/faq/faq.md

 From the VNC client (e.g. your PC, laptop), connect to the IP that the previous command has displayed in the screen (I covered it in pink in the screenshot).
 If everything is alright, you can see the display from the VNC client now.

-In order to stop broadcasting your display, stop the server from the Raspiblitz with this:
+In order to stop broadcasting your display, stop the server from the RaspiBlitz with this:
 `vncserver -kill :<display-number>`

 For example: